andrewchambers/bupstash/doc/man/bupstash-put.1.md

 such that only the decryption key can decrypt it.

-For files, the data is saved directly, for directories, the data is converted to a tar archive, and for commands the command is executed, and stdout is sent to the database.
+For files, the data is saved directly, for directories, the data is converted to a tar archive containing each of the specified directories, and for commands the command is executed, and stdout is sent to the database.

 Data stored in a bupstash repository is automatically deduplicated such that the same or similar snapshots take minimal additional disk space.